Mergener/lunachess/readme.md

 - `/src` - Source code

-  - `/luna` - Static library that contains all Luna's core logic, but no entry point.
+  - `/luna` - Static library that contains all of Luna's core logic, but no entry point.

   - `/lunacli` - Command line application that runs Luna beneath a UCI protocol layer.